How to Make Pesto Sauce (with any greens!)

 I personally don’t take the time to do this as I haven’t had a problem with my pesto sauce turning brown, but it’s an option if you’re worried about discoloration.

-Store fresh pesto in the fridge in an air tight container for 5 days maximum, or freeze for up to 3 months.
+Store fresh pesto in the fridge in an air tight container for up to a week or freeze for up to 3 months.

 Of course!
-If you’re following a vegan, paleo or Whole30 diet, omit the Parmesan completely, or even replace it with nutritional yeast.
+If you’re following a vegan, paleo or Whole30 diet, omit the Parmesan completely, or substitute it with nutritional yeast for umami flavor.

 - Use pre-toasted nuts to save time, or bake on a rimmed baking sheet in a 350ºF oven for 5-10 minutes until golden and fragrant.